International Society for Anthrozoology (ISAZ) 2020 Liverpool

 The conference will take place in the Central Teaching Hub at the University of Liverpool which is situated near Liverpool City Centre and there will also be related satellite events available to attend (please see website for further information).

-Abstract submission closes on Monday 3rd February 2020 at 9am, with topics including animal welfare in animal therapy / assistance / service, companion animal welfare, cat-human interactions, equine-human interactions, animal law, animals in education and farm animal and food chains.
+Topics including animal welfare in animal therapy / assistance / service, companion animal welfare, cat-human interactions, equine-human interactions, animal law, animals in education and farm animal and food chains.